dougbutner/student-pay/README.md

 WP_ADMIN_PASSWORD=urpassword123
 ```

+Ensure you've set up the [JWT Auth plugin](../wordpress-authentication).

-Duplicate + modify a [bree job](https://github.com/breejs/bree) starting from `template.mjs` to fit your needs, and test.
+Duplicate + modify a [bree job](https://github.com/breejs/bree) starting from `template.js` to fit your needs, and test.
+Use the `api-test.js` job to troubleshoot connection issues.

 Then, uncomment schedules from `server.js` to fit your needs and